IonBoleac/TorcheServe/kubernetes/README_microk8s.md

 kubectl get po -A
 kubectl get svc -A
 ```
-## n) How to use Prometheus and Grafana on microk8s
+## 4) How to use Prometheus and Grafana on microk8s
 In firt place you must create an ingress to access to grafana and prometheus.
 But before you must discovere the service name and port used by grafana and prometheus.
 You can do it with this command:
 ```bash
 kubectl get svc -A | grep -E 'grafana|prometheus'